utnet-org/utility-readonly/docs/practices/fast_builds.md

 ## Prebuilt RocksDB

-By default, we compile RocksDB (a C++ project) from source during the neard build.
+By default, we compile RocksDB (a C++ project) from source during the uncd build.
 By linking to a prebuilt copy of RocksDB this work can be avoided entirely.
 This is a huge win, especially if you clean the `./target` directory frequently.